francescoimola/my-site/_notes/works/everything-you-see.md

 title: Everything You See Is In The Past
 description: Curatorial project and exhibition exploring the impact of the internet and contemporary digital culture on the practice of artist-curators.
 ---
-"Everything you see is in the past" is a curatorial project and exhibition exploring the impact of the internet and contemporary digital culture on the practice of emerging artist-curators.
+"Everything you see is in the past" is a curatorial research project and exhibition exploring the impact of the internet and contemporary digital culture on the practice of emerging artist-curators.
 The project began in September 2019 and culminated in May 2020 with an online exhibition and accompanying catalogue.
 It featured works from Enes Alba, Atom Chen, Dario Bucheli, and Perce Jerrom.

-The catalogue includes an essay by the curator and interviews and Q&As with Lisa Barnard, Pita Arreola-Burns, Elliott Burns, Valentina Peri, Ghislaine Boddington, and Walter Corneli.
-The title of this project pays homage to a [homonymous work](http://www.everythingyouseeisinthepast.com/) by artist Rafaël Rozendaal.
+The catalogue includes an essay I wrote and Q&As with Lisa Barnard, Pita Arreola-Burns, Elliott Burns, Valentina Peri, Ghislaine Boddington, and Walter Corneli.

 <figure>
 <img src="assets/everythingyousee/Catalogue-gif.gif" alt="GIF of the exhibition catalogue" loading="lazy">